Does a wellness check go on your record…Does a welfare check go on your record? Is there a difference?

 Because every state has it’s own laws, these terms may be used interchangeably, depending on where the check is conducted and what the specific state law entails.
 But, for someone undergoing a background check, it can be helpful to know if these types of state-conducted interviews and visits are part of the public record and whether it might cause a failed background check.

-Fortunately, the first thing that many people learn is how to do a free criminal background check on themselves, that way they can ‘get a copy of my criminal record‘ and check for any police reports included as part of a wellness check.
+Fortunately, the first thing that many people learn is how to do a no-charge criminal background check on themselves, that way they can ‘obtain a copy of my criminal record‘ and check for any police reports included as part of a wellness check.

 A wellness check is a weird incident that falls in between an official ‘police report’ and and an official “health record.”